kokarat/Flying-Zon/README.md

 How to use.
 -----------
+1. Download FlyingZon

-1. Open index.php wiht text editor then edit
+2. Open index.php wiht text editor then edit

 /***** Config *******/

 $keyword = "Canon+EOS"; --> Enter your keywords.

 $site_title = "Cheap price $keyword"; --> Enter your site title.

 $siteName = "Deals Store"; --> Enter your site name.

 $trakingID = "xxxxxxxx-20"; -- > Change to your amazon affiliate ID

 /*** END Config ***/

 2. FTP to your hosting

 3. Enjoy :)